Zip vs. Coupa: Why some companies choose neither in 2026

 Some teams have tried to solve this by layering solutions running Coupa for full-suite procurement and adding Zip for modern intake and orchestration.
 But that approach creates new problems: managing two vendors, navigating disconnected workflows, and paying for overlapping functionality.

-This raises a key question: if neither platform alone, nor both together, solves the problem, what are growing companies choosing instead?
+This raises a key question: if neither platform alone, nor both together, solves the problem elegantly, what are growing companies choosing instead?

 Read on to discover each platform along with a 2026 comparison that assesses their procurement capabilities based on the latest G2 ratings.